snazbala/rental-estimate/README.md

 Rental Estimate

-This app allows the user to provide information about their property and receive back a rental estimate.
+This app allows the user to provide information about their property and receive back an offer for a rental estimate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).